2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Michael Baca's takeaways:

-1. Mixon begins Houston career on a high note.
+- Mixon begins Houston career on a high note.
 The Texans might not have earned a Week 1 victory without their new running back.
-Joe Mixon was the Texans offense's most consistent feature, producing 159 rushing yards on 30 carries (5.3 yards per carry) and a touchdown in his debut.
-It was a welcomed effort considering C.J.
+Joe Mixon was the Houston offense's most consistent feature, producing 159 rushing yards on 30 carries (5.3 yards per carry) and a touchdown in his debut.
+It was a welcomed effort, considering C.J.
 Stroud and the Texans' passing attack were throttled midway through the game.
-Carrying the ball with his bare hands, Mixon's old-school look matched his throwback style, generating powerful runs that bowled over Colts defenders while also utilizing his shiftiness in-between blocks to gain yards in chunks.
+Carrying the ball with his bare hands, Mixon's old-school look matched his throwback style, generating powerful runs that bowled over Colts defenders while also utilizing his shiftiness in between blocks to gain yards in chunks.
 Mixon's play was the catalyst to Houston owning a lopsided time of possession (40:00-20:00) advantage, and the former Bengals RB fittingly got the first down necessary to ice the game in the fourth quarter.
 Stefon Diggs also made the most of his Texans debut, scoring two touchdowns (six receptions, 33 yards), but there's no question who provided the necessary spark.
 For a team that finished in the bottom third in rushing last year, Houston should be pleased with how Mixon portends to look in 2024.

-Next Gen Stat of the day: Anthony Richardson's 60-yard TD pass to Alec Pierce traveled 65.3 yards in the air, the third-longest completion in the Next Gen Stats era.
+Next Gen stat of the day: Anthony Richardson's 60-yard TD pass to Alec Pierce traveled 65.3 yards in the air, the third-longest completion in the Next Gen Stats era.

 NFL Research: Joe Mixon's 178 scrimmage yards are the most by a Houston RB since Lamar Miller had 178 versus Indianapolis in Week 6, 2016.
 His 150 rushing yards are the most by any Texan making his debut.